fanofstuff/Project-3-CCS-Generator/README.md

     hair_description: String,
     eyes_description: String,
   },
+  ability_scores: {
-  ability_scores: { <-- ideally, we could skip storing the mods and just invoke logic to calculate them instead; would save space and provide a feature in one.
-We might also be able to make this into an array with each position corresponding to ability_scores[0] through [11].
+    // <!-- ideally, we could skip storing the mods and just invoke logic to calculate them instead; would save space and provide a feature in one.
+We might also be able to make this into an array with each position corresponding to ability_scores[0] through [11]; probably not worth it.
+As-is, the scores and mods let us do a bit of auto-calcing. -->
     str_score: Integer,
     dex_score: Integer,
     con_score: Integer,
     int_score: Integer,
     wis_score: Integer,
     cha_score: Integer,
-    str_mod: Integer,
+    // <!-- str_mod: Integer, <-- these would be irrelevant in that case.
-    dex_mod: Integer,
+    // dex_mod: Integer,
-    con_mod: Integer,
+    // con_mod: Integer,
-    int_mod: Integer,
+    // int_mod: Integer,
-    wis_mod: Integer,
+    // wis_mod: Integer,
-    cha_mod: Integer,
+    // cha_mod: Integer, -->
     temp_str_score: Integer,
     temp_dex_score: Integer,
     temp_con_score: Integer,
     temp_int_score: Integer,
     temp_wis_score: Integer,
     temp_cha_score: Integer,
-    temp_str_mod: Integer,
+    // <!-- temp_str_mod: Integer,
-    temp_dex_mod: Integer,
+    // temp_dex_mod: Integer,
-    temp_con_mod: Integer,
+    // temp_con_mod: Integer,
-    temp_int_mod: Integer,
+    // temp_int_mod: Integer,
-    temp_wis_mod: Integer,
+    // temp_wis_mod: Integer,
-    temp_cha_mod: Integer,
+    // temp_cha_mod: Integer, -->
   },
   defenses: {
     ac: Integer,
     ac_bonuses: [
       {
         ac_label: String,
+        ac_value:  Integer
-        ac_value: Integer <-- can we do it this way?
+        // <!-- can we do it this way?
 This would let us make the actual bonuses and penalties completely up the the user, right?
-And then we could just iterate over the array, adding {label} and {value} pairs to the modal!
+And then we could just iterate over the array, adding {label} and {value} pairs to the modal!  -->
       }
     ],
     touch_ac: Integer,